priyankakpathak/priyankakpathak.github.io/_drafts/2019-01-01-Vectorization-APIs.md

 - `V0.16B` : Holds 16 8-bits values of type `byte` or `sbyte`, They are represented by `Vector128<byte>` and `Vector128<sbyte>`respectively.

+Note: `V0` above is a register to demonstrate how they are represened in disassembly of ARM64.

 ### Vector64

+`Vector64` datatype on the other hand holds data of 64 bits.
+You can interpret those 64 bits as 8 8-bits, 4 16-bits 2 32-bits, or 1 64-bits value.
+Below is the pictorial representation.

 ```cmd
                                         ------------- 64-bits -----------